lrdj/goodlookslikethis/_cases_sdingov/i-cui.md

 ## Approach

 I began by aligning cross-functional teams, including content designers, developers, and policy experts, to define the chatbot’s purpose and scope.
-Inspired by GOV.UK’s no distractions service ethos, we focused on delivering precise, relevant responses to user queries while reducing “dead ends” in the chat flow.
+Inspired by gov.uk’s no-distractions service ethos, we focused on delivering precise, relevant responses to user queries while reducing “dead ends” in the chat flow.

 Key steps included: